 The inspectors didn't seem to understand all their own rules.
 One looked at my outdoor seating area and smugly said that I needed a public assembly permit, as I'd obviously be seating more than 75 people out there.

 But the law is crystal clear on this point.
-If your indoor space seats more than 75 people and/or your outdoor space seats more than 200, you need a public assembly permit (see page three of this PDF).
+If your indoor space seats more than 75 people and/or your outdoor space seats more than 200, you need a public assembly permit.
 My outdoor space is huge, but not 200-people huge.
 The numbers didn't add up.

 What's Uncle Ho Gonna Do?

 This turn of events could have been crushing.
 Appointments with the examiner at the Department of Buildings are backed up for the next three weeks.
 With the added bureaucratic hurdles, failing this inspection could delay my opening for another two months!
 But Uncle Ho has an ace up his sleeve.

 Let's go back to the beginning, when, in a balmy December of real estate searching, I stood in the frost staring at a dank warehouse with a cratered parking lot, cracked walls, and a leaky roof.
 I was prepared to pass it up when the broker said these magic words: "Oddly, the Certificate of Occupancy (C of O) is for a Diner/Restaurant."

 At the time, I didn't understand how powerful this fact was, but I had a hunch it was going to save my tail some day.
 That same kind of hunch is what convinced me to propose marriage to a woman I'd only known for three days—who stands by my side 12 years later.
 I didn't know what exactly I was seeing, but I could tell it was special.